-Slave-driver: [whips him] I asked you what your name was.
+Slave-driver: (whips him) I asked you what your name was!

 Tobi: Honey, you keep that up it's whatever you want it to be.

-In South Park, when the boys approach Mel Gibson demanding their money back after seeing The Passion Of The Christ, Gibson proves to be this.
+- When the boys approach Mel Gibson demanding their money back after seeing The Passion Of The Christ, Gibson proves to be this.
 The problem is, the boys have absolutely no intention of torturing him.
 Nevertheless, he oils and chains himself up whilst insisting that torture will do them no good (especially if they torture him in just the right place).
 The boys are, needless to say, utterly freaked out by this.

-Captain Hero from Drawn Together, being a profoundly perverted parody of a superhero gets off on most anything, from being smashed by a lead model of the Eiffel Tower, to having his intestines removed from his body.
+- Captain Hero from Drawn Together, being a profoundly perverted parody of a superhero that gets off on most anything, from being smashed by a lead model of the Eiffel Tower, to having his intestines removed from his body.
 Given the show he's in, this is pretty much expected.

-An episode of Moral Orel has the title character misinterpreting the preacher's sermon about renouncing worldly pleasures as getting rid of everything that feels good; unfortunately, what makes Orel feel best of all is his relationship with the Lord.
+- An episode of Moral Orel has the title character misinterpreting the preacher's sermon about renouncing worldly pleasures as getting rid of everything that feels good; unfortunately, what makes Orel feel best of all is his relationship with the Lord.
 He tries to counteract this by subjecting himself to 24/7 torture, but ends up... well, looking forward to his father's next discussion "in the study."

-Another episode had Lucius hiring Jimmy as a product tester, specifically because he knew anything that could break him would be Misery Inc. material.
+- Another episode had Lucius hiring Jimmy as a product tester, specifically because he knew anything that could break him would be Misery Inc. material.
 Sure enough, he enjoys all the products, even when Beezy suffers.

-Archer has Cheryl, who's got a serious kinky side:
+- Archer has Cheryl, who's got a serious kinky side: